vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 ### Taxiing

-As the runway utilises high-speed exits from the runway, the Controller shall avoid using taxiway `A` when there is a potential for conflict between the taxiway and any vacating traffic.
+As the runway utilises high-speed exits, the Controller shall avoid using taxiway `A` when there is a potential for conflict between the taxiway and any vacating traffic.

 When Runway 23L is in operation aircraft will vacate at either `A6` or `A8`, and `A7`, `A5` or `A3` when 05R is in use.